 6. Flower Fields on Long Island

-Another one of the best things to do on Long Island includes seeing the stunning Lavender fields and Sunflower fields out East!
+Another one of the best things to do on Long Island includes seeing the stunning Lavender fields and Sunflower fields out East during the summer!
 It’s also a perfect outdoor activity for everyone!

 Find your own little piece of France and frolic in the rows of Lavender fields at Lavender by the Bay.
 They have two locations (East Marion & Calverton) where they grow English and French Lavender.

 Learn more about the Lavender Fields on Long Island here!

-No need to drive all the way to Jersey when we got the goods right here in New York!
+No need to drive all the way to Jersey when we got the goods right here in Long Island, New York!

 7. Long Island North Fork Wineries & Vineyards

 Did you know Long Island’s North Fork is wine country here in New York?
 You now have another reason to take a day trip out East!

 Explore and experience around 60 vineyards on Long Island to choose from!
 Most vineyards are predominantly on the North Fork and a couple out in the Hamptons.